 Would you rather have an A or have learned?
-Many grading systems are set up where the assessments (tests, projects, etc) make up 40%-60% of the final quarter grade which means the balance is made up of homework and class activities.
+Many grading systems are set up where the assessments (tests, projects, etc) make up 40%-60% of the final quarter grade, which means the balance is made up of homework and class activities.

 Can a student fail?
-If a student follows our system, they would do formative activities and take formative assessments to prepare themselves for the final, summative assessment.
+If a student follows our system, they will do formative activities and take formative assessments to prepare themselves for the final, summative assessment.
 If they don't reach mastery on that assessment, they don't move on until they do reach Mastery.

 So does everyone in the Synnovation Lab get an A or B?

 Everyone in the Synnovation Lab EARNS an A or B by Mastering the content.

 Just like all of the courses at Sycamore High School, the courses in the Synnovation Lab are Standards-Based, which means the state-released standards drive the curriculum.